dbcook/cave-servo/README.md

 * The AC sync motors can be speed controlled to some extent by variable frequency drive, but they can't really speed up enough for effective slewing to give "go-to" operation.
 I have an old "drive corrector" frequency control unit but it's no longer functional.
 * The original Cave worm gear sets were of very small diameter and rather poor quality.
 The dec drive has huge backlash and was always frustrating to operate.

 So, based on experience with doing a servo based CNC conversion of a bench mill, I set out to make a servo conversion of the Cave drives.
-This entails both creating a drive electronics package, and replacing the original cave worm and worm gear with the Byers drives.
+This entails both creating a drive electronics package, and replacing the original Cave worm and worm gear with the Byers drives.

 ### New Features vs Original Cave Mount and Drives

+* Go-to operation
 * Computed polar alignment
-* Slewing at 5˚/sec or more and go-to operation
+* Slewing at 5˚/sec or more
 * Level shifters to drive 5V signals to any step/dir servos
 * Two spare stepper channels for focuster and field de-rotator
 * Time and location from an Adafruit Ultimate GPS module with external active antenna